Robby955/EcoFish/README.md

 # Density Experiment
-The goal was to investigate the relationship between Transformed CT values ('TCT') and coho salmon 'density' (or the similar measurement of biomass).
+The goal was to investigate the relationship between Transformed CT values ('TCT') and Coho salmon 'density' (or the similar measurement of biomass).
 CT is the Cycle Threshold and we define TCT=50-CT.
 The experiment consisted of manipulating juvenile Coho Salmon densities in treatments of 1, 2, 4, 8, 16, 32, and 65 fish in replicated 10,000L tanks.